AlibabaCloudDocs/ecs/intl.en-US/Best Practices/Block Storage/Resize partitions and file systems of Linux data disks.md

         Syncing disks.
         ```

-    5. Notify the kernel that the partition table of the data disk has been updated.

-        Run the `partprobe /dev/vdb` or `partx -u /dev/vdb1` command to notify the kernel that the partition table of the data disk has been modified and the kernel must be synchronized.
+    5. Run one of the following commands to notify the kernel to update the partition table:

+        ```
+        partprobe /dev/vdb
+        ```

+        ```
+        partx -u /dev/vdb1
+        ```

-    6. Run the `lsblk /dev/vdb` command to verify that the partition table has been resized.
+    6. Run the following command to verify that the partition table is added:

+        ```
+        lsblk /dev/vdb
+        ```

-    7. Run the `e2fsck -f /dev/vdb1` command to check the file system again and verify that the file system is in the clean state after the partition is resized.
+    7. Run the following command to check the file system again and verify whether the file system is in the clean state after the partition is resized:

+        ```
+        e2fsck -f /dev/vdb1
+        ```

         **Note:** If the file system is not in the clean state after you run the preceding command, you can run the `e2fsck -n /dev/vdb1` command to check the file system again.